 What if we told you that you could fight fine lines by simply lying down on your pillowcase?
 Well, as long as you invest in a pillowcase that is infused with copper, you can do just that.
 The copper ions are transferred to the skin while you sleep to support the skin’s natural renewal process, helping reduce the appearance of fine lines and wrinkles.
 Illuminage Skin Rejuvenating Pillowcase ($60) is fantastic.

 If you apply an overnight hair mask before bed and then sleep with it on, you seriously boost the benefits.
-If you’re worried about a mess on your pillow, simply put a towel over your pillowcase or pull your hair up into a bun and wrap a scarf around it to contain the product.
-Christophe Robin Moisturizing Hair Oil with Lavender ($47) will seriously gives your strands some major TLC.
+If you’re worried about a mess on your pillow, simply put a towel over your pillowcase or pull your hair up into a bun or wrap a scarf around your locks to contain the product.
+Christophe Robin Moisturizing Hair Oil with Lavender ($47) will seriously gives your strands some major shine and TLC.

 If you find that your skin tends to be dry or itchy, investing in a humidifier will help soothe it.
 By adding moisture back into the air, it helps put moisture back into your skin.
 Dyson Humidifier ($499.99) will majorly get to work in a dry bedroom.

-There is a phenomenon of overnight gel-infused gloves and socks that will seriously moisturize on another level when you awake in the a.m.
+The beauty of overnight gel-infused gloves and socks will seriously moisturize on another level.
 While these will work in a pinch when you need a 15-minute quick moisture boost, they tend to really shine and get the job done when worn overnight.
 It’s not the most glamorous thing to wear to bed, but it’s worth it come the morning.
 We’re fans of Bliss Glamour Gloves ($40.99) and Earth Therapeutics Aloe Moisture Ultra Plush Gloves & Socks ($12).

 Don’t care for chamomile or lavender tea?
 No problem, here’s a definitive list of all teas that’ll help come bedtime.
 Including classic Celestial Seasonings Sleepytime Extra Tea, the delicious sounding Yogi Soothing Caramel Bedtime Tea, or mint and apple blend David’s Tea Midsummer Night’s Dream.

-“Bananas are actually a great sleep aid, too, because they contain tryptophan, which has sleep inducing properties,” says Simpson.
-Tryptophan works by releasing serotonin, which promotes positive feelings of wellbeing, fighting anxiety and depression that can otherwise keep you awake, she adds.
-“Because bananas contain natural sugars, they are a great way to satiate that sweet tooth that would otherwise cause you to opt for blood sugar spiking desserts, which can wreak havoc on your sleep,” Simpson says.
+“Bananas are actually a great sleep aid, too, because they contain tryptophan, which has sleep-inducing properties,” says Simpson.
+Tryptophan works by releasing serotonin, which promotes positive feelings of wellbeing, and also fights anxiety and depression that can otherwise keep you awake, she adds.
+“Because bananas contain natural sugars, they are a great way to satiate that sweet tooth that would otherwise cause you to opt for blood sugar spiking desserts, which can wreak havoc on your sleep,” says Simpson.

 Calcium deficiency is thought to be a common cause of insomnia.
 If eating yogurt before bed, add a teaspoon of honey, which has a calming effect (and it’s just super delicious too).